ethanzhao01/business_analyst_portfolio/project_sourcing/README.md

 ---

 ## Business Problem
-Traditional supplier evaluations tend to focus heavily on cost, which can mask:
-- Supply disruption risk
-- Single-source and regional concentration
-- High-profit products with fragile supply bases
-- Excess effort spent on low-impact items

-The business requires a **structured and repeatable framework** to:
-- Rank suppliers and products objectively
-- Balance cost efficiency with supply resilience
-- Allocate procurement effort where it delivers the most value
+Traditional supplier evaluations tend to focus heavily on cost, which can mask other important factors such as supply disruption risk, single-source and regional concentration, high-profit products with fragile supply bases, excess effort spent on low-impact items.
+The business requires a **structured and repeatable framework** to rank suppliers and products objectively, to balance cost efficiency with supply resilience, and to allocate procurement effort where it delivers the most value.

 ---